Yüksekova District: Hamlets

+Population

+Population history of the district from 2007 to 2023:

 Climate

 Yüksekova has a continental mediterranean climate (Köppen: Dsb).
 The winter months are cold and snowy, springs are cool and wet, autumns are mild and crisp, while the summer months are pleasantly warm and dry with cool nights.
-The average annual temperature is 6.9 °C and precipitation here averages 670 mm.
+The average annual temperature is 7.7 °C and precipitation here averages 757 mm.